EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 Production-Ready Ingestion Implementation

-The parser below uses a deterministic state-machine approach.
-It avoids regex-heavy extraction in favor of explicit delimiter splitting, which aligns with X12 parsing best practices and reduces catastrophic backtracking risks.
-Note that unlike PDF Invoice Parsing with Python, which relies on coordinate-based text extraction, EDI ingestion operates purely on positional element arrays.
+The parser below uses a deterministic state-machine approach, avoiding regex-heavy extraction in favor of explicit delimiter splitting.
+This aligns with X12 parsing best practices and eliminates catastrophic backtracking risks.
+Unlike PDF Invoice Parsing with Python, which relies on coordinate-based text extraction, EDI ingestion operates purely on positional element arrays.

 import logging